 Furnished Apartments in Brighton

-Brighton Serviced Apartments
+Brighton Serviced Apartments for Rent

 Brighton is a well-known neighbourhood in Boston, Massachusetts.
 It lies in the city’s northwestern corner and draws its name from Brighton town.
 It is present in the English city called Brighton and Hove.
 Brighton was initially a part of Cambridge and known as Little Cambridge.
 Later on, however, it separated in 1807 after a dispute over a bridge.
 It got included in Boston in the year 1874.
 The Allston locality was previously included in the town of Brighton.
 However, it is taken to be separate now with the name being Allston-Brighton for the combined zone.
 The Brighton Center Historic District has a rich legacy of its own.
 The locality’s Aberdeen portion has received accreditation from the Boston Landmarks Commission in 2001.